Claude Code /insights Review: What 4,516 Messages Reveal About My AI Coding Patterns

 It’s not all good news. /insights also points out problems with clear-eyed objectivity.

-Context Limits — The Biggest Bottleneck
+Context Limits Were the Biggest Bottleneck

 “Context limits caused the most ambitious sessions to terminate mid-execution”